mattrendell/APPN-Field-Protocols-and-Pipelines/GPT pipelines/readme.md

 <p>
-This folde contains the standardised GRYFN processing pipeline YAML files used within APPN for UAV-based data processing.
+This folder contains the standardised GRYFN processing pipeline YAML files used within APPN for UAV-based data processing.
 These YAML configurations define consistent, transparent, and repeatable processing workflows across GRYFN-supported sensors and platforms, supporting reproducibility, quality assurance, and cross-project comparability.
 The files are intended to be used as reference and default templates for approved processing pipelines, with any deviations explicitly documented to maintain traceability and data integrity.
 </p>

 <p>